Over 50 Years Young

 Bolster still has a few of those bags and if you compare the map that decorated the front of the original Apple Hill literature to the map of ranchers that exists today, you can see that the original association has blossomed into a very successful ranch marketing endeavor.

-The Apple Hill Growers has grown from 16 original ranchers to over 55 ranchers, including Christmas tree growers and wineries, vineyards and a spa.
+The Apple Hill Growers has grown from 16 original farms to over 50 farms, including Christmas tree growers, wineries, and vineyards.

 “Apple Hill was the first ranch marketing effort in Northern California,” Delfino said, “and its success is shown by the fact that now there are ranch marketing groups all over.
 Apple Hill is a great example of government, farmers and media working together for everyone’s good.”